 JS: What can we expect from you in the future?

 Kizzy: Check for my name across your small screen real soon.
 I’m currently working on a TV show based out of Atlanta.
-It’s crazy, bad wordy, cool – another avenue I’ve been given to express myself, tell a story in a way that isn’t represented on TV but is definitely relatable!
+It’s crazy, sexy, cool – another avenue I’ve been given to express myself, tell a story in a way that isn’t represented on TV but is definitely relatable!
 Who knows where writing will take me, I’m on the train going full steam ahead!